mlr-org/farff/README.md

 ## RWeka's read.arff and write.arff already exist?

-* The java dependency is annoying
+* The java dependency is annoying.
 * The I/O code in RWeka is pretty slow, at least the reading of files in farff is much faster.
-*

 ## How does it work

-* We read the ARFF header with pure R code
+* We read the ARFF header with pure R code.
-* We preprocess the data section a bit with custom C code and write the result into a TEMP file
+* We preprocess the data section a bit with custom C code and write the result into a TEMP file.
 * The TEMP file (i.e. the data section) is parsed with data.table::fread or readr::read_delim.
 The former being faster, the latter being more robust if your file contains strange chars.
-We preprocess the